EHfive/einat-ebpf/docs/guide/openwrt.md

 einat -i pppoe-wan --hairpin-if lo br-lan
 ```

-You would also need to disable IP masquerading for WAN firewall zone and allow inbound traffic forwarding from WAN to LAN, that can be done in Luci - Firewall page.
+You would also need to **disable IP masquerading** for WAN firewall zone and **allow inbound traffic forwarding from WAN to LAN**, that can be done in Luci - Firewall page.

 If this works, you can add an init script to run `einat` as a service, see https://openwrt.org/docs/techref/initscripts.